Yeleefff/moon-phase/README.md

 # Configurable Moon Phases
-Allows for the world to use a specific moon phase indefinitely.
-By default, this functionality is not active and the vanilla lunar cycle is used instead.
+Stops the lunar cycle, allowing the world to use a specific moon phase indefinitely.
+By default, this functionality is inactive and the vanilla lunar cycle is used.

 ## Configuration
 This mod is configurable through a json file.
 `constantMoonPhase` - Controls whether a specific moon phase should repeat
 `moonPhase` - The moon phase to repeat

-#### Moon Phases
+Acceptable arguments for `moonPhase` are:
 - Full moon
 - Waning gibbous
 - Last quarter